Compulsed/lineagedb/README.md

-# Lineage DB
+# Lineage DB 🦀 ⏰

 Lineage DB is an educational MVCC database and has the following functionality:
-1. Supports ACID transactions (* everything currently runs as serialization)
+1. Supports ACID transactions
 1. Utilizes a WAL for performant writes / supports trimming the WAL
 1. Time travel; query the database at any given transaction id (* assuming the previous transactions are untrimmed)
 1. For any given item can look at all revisions (* assuming the previous transactions are untrimmed)